 Ronan Parke - Series 5, runner up

-12-year-old Ronan Parke was the bookies’ favourite to win series five of BGT, but (untrue) claims that Cowell had invited him to audition for the show ultimately pushed him into second place in the final.
+12-year-old Ronan Parke was the bookies’ favourite to win series five of BGT, but ultimately landed in second place.

 Jonathan & Charlotte - Series 6, runner up

 Jonathan & Charlotte’s first audition had a similar impact on the UK to Susan Boyle’s.
 The opera duo lost out to dancing dog act Ashleigh & Pudsey in the 2012 final, but they went on to release two Top 5 albums as a duo before splitting in 2014 after being offered solo deals.
 Jonathan scored a Top 20 record that year, and he continues to be very successful in the classical world.
 Go Jonathan!

 The moment Jonathan & Charlotte lost to a dog.